jupyter-server/enterprise_gateway/docs/source/config-options.md

   EG_YARN_ENDPOINT=http://localhost:8088/ws/v1/cluster
       YARN resource manager endpoint.
 This value can also be specified on the command line via option '--EnterpriseGatewayApp.yarn_endpoint'.

-  EG_REMOTE_USER=<enterprise gateway process owner>
-      The user name with which ssh operations are carried out under.
-It is assumed that password-less ssh has been configured across all targetted nodes within the cluster.
-This value can also be specified on the command line via option '--EnterpriseGatewayApp.remote_user'.

-  EG_REMOTE_PWD=None
-      The password of the user specified via `EG_REMOTE_USER`.
-This should only be set in situations where password-less ssh cannot be configured.

   EG_REMOTE_HOSTS=localhost
       A comma-separated list of hosts on which DistributedProcessProxy kernels will